humanestandards/home/src/pages/index.md

           Human Complex is a Constitution of a System of Governance, capable to Naturally achieve for Millenia all kinds of possible Virtues by Free Will.
-Of course, we can’t overlook the Fatal Mistakes that we’ve done, but we always have the Tendency to Revisit them and Correct them, even if that is being done by the newer generations who always suffer by the mistakes of their families.
+Of course, we can’t overlook the Fatal Mistakes that we’ve done, but we always have the Intuitive Tendency to Revisit them and Correct them Humanely, even if that is being done by the newer generations who always suffer by the mistakes of their families.
+Afterall, the Best approach is always the Kind one.
         actions: []
         image: /images/g22459.png
         image_alt: Feature 3 placeholder image